jakeogh/dnsgate/README.md

 ```
 echo 'address=/.google.com/127.0.0.1' >> /etc/dnsmasq.conf
 ```
-Has the effect of returning 127.0.0.1 for all google.com domains.
-Rather than return 127.0.0.1, dnsmasq can return NXDOMAIN:
+Returnins 127.0.0.1 for all google.com domains.
+Rather than return 127.0.0.1 and make the application chack if port 80/443/whatever is open, dnsmasq has another advantage; it can return NXDOMAIN:

 ```
 echo 'server=/.google.com/' >> /etc/dnsmasq.conf
 ```
 This instead returns NXDOMAIN on *.google.com.
-Returning NXDOMAIN is dnsgate's default behavior in dnsmasq mode.
+Returning NXDOMAIN instead of localhost is default in dnsmasq output mode.

-Said another way, conventional `/etc/hosts` blocking can't use wildcards (*) and therefore requires the user to keep track of each subdomain / domain combination they want to block.
+Said another way, conventional `/etc/hosts` blocking can not use wildcards * and therefore someone must keep track of each subdomain / domain combination that should be blocked.
 This is not necessarily a problem.
 Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you.
-If you want to block a specific domain completely, use dnsmasq.
+If you want to block a specific domain completely, you must use dnsmasq.

 With `--mode dnsmasq` (default if not specified) the `--block-at-psl` option strips domains to their "Public Second Level Domain" which is the domain with any subdomain stripped, removing the need to manually specify/track specific subdomains. `--block-at-psl` may block domain's you want to use, so use it with `--whitelist`.